 SSRIs take, on average, 2 to 4 weeks to be effective.
 They may take even longer, up to 12 weeks, in older people and in those with dysthymia.
 By 14 weeks, depression should be in remission in those who respond to the drugs.
 Unfortunately, recurrence is common once the drugs are stopped.
-Studies indicate that the standard SSRIs are generally safe to be taken for long term, although it is still unclear which people most benefit from on-going medication.
+Studies indicate that the standard SSRIs are generally safe to be taken for the long-term, although it is still unclear which people most benefit from on-going medication.
 Some doctors recommend withdrawing from medication after a year.
 If depression recurs, then people should go back on the antidepressant.

 Side Effects of SSRIs